psas/procedure-book/05-PreLaunch.markdown

  1. Using Commander RNH tab, **Turn on FC**
  1. Wait for FC to boot (about 30 seconds)
  1. Check telemetry server for FC packets
+ 1. _Wait for tower to confirm conduct umbilical connector disconnector test via radio_
+ 1. When Away team has completed umbilical connector disconnector test, verify using telemetry that the umbilical has disconnected
+ 1. _Call tower to confirm we see detached umbilical_
+ 1. Check for umbilical reattachment.

 At this point we are set up physicaly.
 The tower crew can come back to launch control if they need water or there is an expected wait time for launch.